 top of page

-PSHCE - Personal, Social, Health and Careers Education
+PSHE - Personal, Social, Health and Education

-Key stage 3
+Key Stage 3

 In PSHE/RSE students gain an understanding of their community and their place within it, including British Values.
 Students are taught how to be safe (on and offline) in terms of relationships, friendships, personal travel and independence.
 They are taught about health and wellbeing through understanding puberty, hygiene, exercise, nutrition, identity and how these link to positive mental health.
 Year 7 students will have a firm understanding of how peer pressure, social media and differing views affect them.
 They are taught about equality and the law with regard to how they interact with peers.

-students in Year 9 will explore diverse, multi-cultural societies and how these contribute to rich and valuable communities.
+In PSHE/RSE, students in Year 9 will explore diverse, multi-cultural societies and how these contribute to rich and valuable communities.
 In health and wellbeing, students will look at how to manage risk related to online and offline including drug and alcohol use.
 Naturally, Year 9 will be taught about opportunities for their career and option pathways, which will allow them to make wise choices for a positive future.
 Students look at finance and budgeting and comparing their options with those of children in other countries.
 Year 9 students will understand how differing pressures may affect their personal relationship choices and will gain a clear understanding of consent and the law.
 Particular peer pressures will be examined, specifically relating to gang culture, substance misuse, sexting, grooming and pressure to engage in risky behaviour along with how to say no.

 Key stage 4